frctl/fractal/docs/entity-schemas.md

 # Entity data schemas

-All components, collections and files in the component library are represented as plain JavaScript objects.
-These objects are what is returned when calling [Entity API](/docs/entity-apis.md) methods such as `components.getAll()`.
+All components and files are represented as plain JavaScript objects.
+These objects are returned from [Entity API](/docs/entity-apis.md) methods such as `components.getAll()`.

 An example of the default properties available for each type of object is presented below.